Discover our new degree and build your new career

 A single construction project is part of a greater whole that affects people, resources, and the built environment.
 How you manage a project should contribute to the shaping of sound rural, urban and cultural landscapes.
 Sound reasoning and good judgement can positively contribute to how effective a building or site gets developed and how the community views that project.
 This program promotes principles of stewardship and standards of civility that draw from our Christian mission to uplift mankind and help make life better for all our neighbors.
 To prepare students for this trust we study a range of contexts and challenges that explore what is important as a professional.
 A considerate process is as important as quality results.
 This is what helps build good projects, and good communities.

 Construction Management students at Andrews University are encouraged to seek the virtues of joy, beauty, wholeness and moderation in a lifelong pursuit of learning.
 Within the context of the Seventh-day Adventist faith, the program challenges students to examine how these virtues can be expressed in our material culture and in our social relationships as citizens and professionals.
-The School of Architecture, Art & Design promotes those who are motivated to be rigorous in scholarship and generous in service.
+The School of Architecture & Interior Design promotes those who are motivated to be rigorous in scholarship and generous in service.

 Be an Extraordinary Witness